Benefits and Entitlements - Rental Subsidy

 "How do I apply for rental subsidy?"

-- If you serve in a field duty station, you fill out the Rental Subsidy Application for Country Offices
+- For JPOs from opther agencies, if you serve in a field duty station, you fill out the Rental Subsidy Application for Country Offices

 and submit it to your HR Associate at the JPO Service Centre once it has been signed by yourself and the

-- If you serve in a Headquarter duty station, you fill out the Rental Subsidy Application for North
+- For JPOs from other agencies: If you serve in a Headquarter duty station, you fill out the Rental Subsidy Application for North

 America & Europe and submit it directly to your HR Associate at the JPO Service Centre.